 Honduras was our “vacation” from Grand Cayman.
 Mark and I spent a week whitewater rafting in La Ceiba and diving and exploring in Roatan before heading to Utila to meet my girlfriends from home.
 It was not easy coordinating a trip for six people with different budgets, expectations, and comfort levels, but the result was unforgettable.
 We had a fantastic week culminating in a 24 hour rave on an uninhabited island… how’s that for a story to reminisce over with friends?
 You can read my posts about Honduras here.

 Although I’ve been in Scotland for three weeks I feel like I’m just starting to scratch the surface of what this country has to offer.
 I can’t believe when I see people devoting just two and three days to see the entire country!
 Scotland will always be dear to me as the first stop on my Great Escape!

-As I said, my focus is to travel slowly and thoroughly, so I’m in no race to double this list.
+My focus is to travel slowly and thoroughly, so I’m in no race to double this list.
 And yet, within a month I’ll add England, Greece, and Turkey to the roster!
-Perhaps within a year or two I’ll be writing about my top 20 countries.
+Maybe it won’t take me as long as I imaged to hit twenty.

 So, now that I’m finished bragging, can you put me to shame with how many countries you have you visited?
 Do you keep track like me, or are there too many to count?